 Thoma Ewen’s Statement

-My work is a visual response to the natural landscape and beauty of the earth.
-Through tapestry and drawing I explore the energies that move through everything on and beyond our planet.
-I try to communicate harmony and movement.
-Light is an important element and a source of inspiration.
-I am profoundly moved by the mystery of weave.
-To me, weaving is a contemporary metaphor for the interactions and interconnections between all living systems of our biosphere.
+My work in tapestry over the past forty-five years has been an intuitive investigation of what it means to be a human being influenced by the natural landscape and beauty of the earth.
+It is a visual exploration of the forces or energies that move through everything on and beyond the planet.
+Light, both physical and metaphysical, is an important element and a great source of personal inspiration.
+I try to communicate a sense of harmony and movement in the universe.
+To me, weaving is a contemporary metaphor for the interconnections between all living systems of our biosphere.

-My recent tapestry “Hado: Unfolding” explores the concept of hado which is the Japanese word meaning the intrinsic unique vibration of every living thing.
-It can be interpreted as health, chi, or breath, as in the breath of life.
-I read about hado in a book on water by the late Japanese scientist, Dr. Masaru Emoto, whose remarkable research about our relationship with water is thought-provoking and inspirational.
+“Hado: Unfolding” was inspired by the writings of the late Japanese Scientist, Dr. Masaru Emoto.
+In his book, The True Power of Water, he relates that hado is the Japanese word meaning the intrinsic unique vibration of every living thing.
+It also can be interpreted as health, chi, or breath, as in the breath of life.
+Through this tapestry, I endeavor to communicate the luminosity of new life unfolding.

 Thoma Ewen’s Biography

 Thoma Ewen is a Canadian tapestry artist who has been designing and weaving tapestries for 45 years, working from her studio at Moon Rain Centre, located in the Gatineau Hills north of Ottawa, the capital of Canada.
 She has exhibited her work in solo and group exhibitions in Canada, the United States, Mexico, England, France, Poland, Ireland, Guatemala, Venezuela, and China.
 She is a curator and a participating artist in the collective exhibition “Woven By Hand: Contemporary Canadian Tapestries”.